-In this paper we have proposed and evaluated a complete P2P live streaming system that adopts a holistic approach that involves co-designing of the overlay and the scheduler architecture.
+In this paper we have proposed and evaluated a complete P2P live streaming system that adopts a holistic approach that involves co-designing of overlays and schedulers.
 Our system achieves a high level of performance as it is capable of delivering the stream with a service rate very close to the average available uploading bandwidth of the participating peers, at very low set-up times even under dynamic network conditions and peer behavior.
-This result has been possible due to an innovative overlay architecture that takes into account locality information among peers and exploits their heterogeneous uploading capabilities.
-This overlay system is based on two newly proposed real-time distributed algorithms also tolerant to dynamic behavior of peers.
+This result has been possible due to an innovative overlay architecture that takes into account locality information among peers and exploits the heterogeneous uploading capabilities thereof.
+This overlay system is based on two newly proposed real-time distributed algorithms also tolerant to dynamic behavior of peers and underlying network.
 Finally, a new scheduler, co-designed with the overlay, distributes the video stream in an optimal manner.
 We believe that only under such a holistic approach a successful P2P live streaming can be realized.